0xmdh/shotgun-blast-railgun/README.md

 | **Live progress tracker** | Simulated deposit → proof generation → unshield payouts. |
 | **Audit receipts** | Downloadable CSV with (mock) tx hashes for accounting tests. |

-> **Important:** The on-chain calls are executed only on test networks or within Tenderly simulations.
-Replace RPC + keys with test credentials.